On equivalence relations induced by Polish groups: Introduction

 As a corollary, we have $\dim(G)\le\dim(H)$.
-Moveover, if $\dim(G)=\dim(H)$ and $G_0$ is compact, then $H_0$ is also compact and $G_0$ is a covering space of $H_0$.
-Particularly, we have a complete answer for abelian connected Lie groups.
+Furthermore, if $\dim(G)=\dim(H)$ and $G_0$ is compact, then $H_0$ is also compact and $G_0$ is a covering space of $H_0$, and hence the corresponding Lie algebras of $G_0$ and $H_0$ are isomorphic.
+In particular, we obtain a complete answer for abelian connected Lie groups.
 Recall that $\T$ is the multiplicative group of all complex numbers with modulus $1$.

 \begin{theorem} Let $c_0,e_0,c_1,e_1\in\N$, then $E(\R^{c_0}\times\T^{e_0})\le_BE(\R^{c_1}\times\T^{e_1})$ iff $e_0\le e_1$ and $c_0+e_0\le c_1+e_1$. \end{theorem}